tommyfuu/MOSAIC/README.md

 ### 1.2 Real world microbiome data collection and cleaning

-A comprehensive evaluation also requires well-collected and well-preprocessed real-world microbiome data to ensure that the theoretically excelling batch correction methods from simulation experiments work in practice to enabled biomarker and trend discovery in batch corrected datasets while removing batch effect.
+A comprehensive evaluation also requires well-collected and well-preprocessed real-world microbiome data to ensure that the simulation experiment results work in practice so that in the real-world datasets, biomarker and trend discovery in integrated datasets can be achieved while removing the artifact from combining multiple studies.

 To this end, we collect and clean both count and relative abundance real world datasets from two databases, [MicrobiomeHD](https://zenodo.org/records/569601) and [CuratedMetagenomicsData](https://waldronlab.io/curatedMetagenomicData/) (CMD).
 The real world data preparation can be done by running the following code in the command line in the data directory:

-- pre-clean the two microbiomeHD datasets, moving them from different batches to the same files
+- pre-clean the two microbiomeHD datasets, moving them from different batches (studies) to the same files
 ```
 ipython # enter interactive python mode
 > from step0_microbiomeHD_precleaning import *